Rustic Wooden Boxes

 For the bottom of the box, use a piece of plywood for added strength if you want to use it to store heavy items in, or simply more of the same or lighter lumber.

-Chasing the pieces: this refers to how to put the pieces together.
+'Chasing' the pieces refers to another method to put the pieces together.

 If they are chasing each other, this means that you start at one corner, and each subsequent corner you attach the pieces the same way.